ryjones/rl-report/main/cello-repolinter-report.md

 - `src/dashboard/src/pages/Authorized.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/services/agent.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/services/api.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/services/chaincode.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/services/channel.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/services/error.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/services/network.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/services/node.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/services/organization.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/services/user.js`: The first 7 lines do not contain the pattern(s): Copyright.